 The Waving Girl statue is one of the most famous statues along the riverfront district.

-Savannah’s “Waving Girl” statue was created in memoriam to Florence Margaret Martus who actually greeted ships coming into the city’s port for over forty-four years, from 1887-1931.
+Savannah’s “Waving Girl” statue was created in memoriam to Florence Margaret Martus who greeted ships coming into the city’s port for over forty-four years, from 1887-1931.

-While waking around the waterfront, you will find several different statues and it is worth the time to admire each one in person!
+While walking around the waterfront, you will find several different statues and it is worth the time to admire each one in person!

 Ride the Savannah Belles Ferry

 Ride the FREE Savannah Belles Ferry that connects River Street with Hutchinson Island.
 It will give you a unique perspective of the “Waving Girl” statue at the Savannah Marriott Riverfront.

 In fact, if you happen to be in Savannah on the first Friday night of the month, you will even get to see fireworks light up the sky over the water!

 4. Walk in the Cathedral of St. John the Baptist